Manage product categories

 idsArray of stringsFilter by category idsCAT123

-You can get a category's details by entering the id for the category in the get a category details endpoint.
+Get a category’s details by passing its ID to the get a category details endpoint.

 AttributeDatatypeDescriptionValue